Life coaching has been around for quite a while, yet still, most people have little idea about what it really is and how it could help them.

 People are always looking for an easy way to get what they want.
 But great results require a great effort, often a lot of learning, experiences, mistakes made, and there are rarely any shortcuts, especially when it comes to personal development.

 I cannot speak for other coaches, but I’ve been studying (not reading, studying) personal development since 2006.
-I’ve read a few hundred books, gone through many extensive workshops, seminars, coaching and business trainings, all adding up to thousands of hours of personal development.
+I’ve read a few hundred books, and gone through many extensive workshops, seminars, coaching and business training, all adding up to thousands of hours of personal development.